blockchainsllc/in3-docs/docs/api-c.md

 str_range_t d_to_json(d_token_t *item);
 ```

-returns the string for a object or array.
+Returns the string for an object or array.

-This only works for json as string.
-For binary it will not work!
+This only works for JSON as string.
+For binary, it will not work!

 arguments:
 ```eval_rst